Retirement Planning or (Holistic) “RETIREMENT INCOME” Planning…

-What’s the ultimate goal for any/all long-term savings & investing?
-To accumulate wealth, no?
+What’s the ultimate goal for any/all long-term savings & investing, to accumulate wealth?
 To grow your pile of money to the biggest possible?
 To get to the “top of the mountain” so that you can retire comfortably one day?
 That all makes perfect sense to me.
-So let me ask you a question…how does it work when you finally get out there?
-You know, to age 65, 67, or even 70+, the day your earned income stops.
+So let me ask you a question…how does it work when you finally get there?
+You know, when you reach retirement age – 65, 67, or even 70+ and the day your earned income stops.
 What is the plan for converting your accumulated assets into income?
 What kind of lifestyle will you be able to have and afford?
-If you aren’t 100% exactly sure how that truly looks then do you think it may be a good idea to gain some clarity around that piece of life’s journey/puzzle?
-If that’s the case, when would be the best time to discover the financial future you are currently setting yourself up to have?
+If you aren’t 100% crystal clear on how that truly looks or works then do you think it may be a good idea to gain some clarity around that piece of life’s journey/puzzle?
+If that’s the case, when would be the best time to discover the financial future and “lifestyle” you are currently setting yourself up to have?
 Of course (emotionally) you don’t want to go there, I get it.
 Who wants to even think about being 65+ years-old?
 But you most likely will get there, this I can assure you.
 I would think NOW would be the best time to begin to figure that vital part of the equation out and not suddenly wake up at 65 to face reality then.

 Why does anybody sacrifice spending and enjoying all of their (hard-earned) money during their working years?

-The ultimate reason for any long-term retirement savings is that you want an “income-stream” at some point in the future.
+The ultimate reason for any long-term retirement savings is that you will want an “income-stream” at some point in the future.
 The highest possible ongoing stream of income, and one that you won’t outlive.
 The problem is where do you put your money to provide you with the greatest level of income, and without the risk and fear of losing principal and running out of resources before you and (if married) your spouse’ s journey ends (let alone leaving a legacy).

-If you remain invested, subject to the swings and volatility of the financial markets, the general rule of thumb for preservation of capital has been a 4% safe withdrawal rate.
+If you remain invested only, subject to the swings and volatility of the financial markets, the general rule of thumb for preservation of capital has been a 4% “safe withdrawal rate”.
 That you can safely take 4% annually from your invested assets.
 More recently, many financial experts have been reporting that 4% may be too aggressive of a percentage and that 3% would be a safer bet.
-Either way, you are looking at an income of only $30,000-$40,000 for each $1,000,000 of wealth accumulated.
+Either way, you are looking at income of only $30,000-$40,000 for each $1,000,000 of wealth accumulated.
 You will need to have saved several million dollars to yield around $100,000 if you are planning to stay invested in a 50/50 portfolio of equities and bonds.
 Is this what you are currently setting yourself up for?

 If it were possible, using the same dollars and current cash-flow as you are presently, to be better structured to increase the allowable withdrawal rate to say 7%, or possibly higher, and do so without taking on any additional risk, I’m guessing that you would want to at least know how this can be achieved?
 The end result being that the same $1,000,000 generates a $70,000 annual income stream, and with more assurance of achieving it than you otherwise could or would.